horothesun/arch-setup/README.md

 sudo systemctl status snapper-timeline.timer snapper-cleanup.timer

 # we shouldn't have any snapshots yet
-snapper ls
+snapper list

 # enable OverlayFS to enable booting from grub into a read-only snapshot, as a live USB in a non-persistent state
 # (APPEND 'grub-btrfs-overlayfs' to the 'HOOKS' space-separated list)
-sudo vi /etc/mkinitcpio.conf
+sudo vim /etc/mkinitcpio.conf

 # regenerate initramfs
 sudo mkinitcpio -P